 To maximize benefits and reduce risks, HR leaders should follow structured practices:

 • Define a clear strategy: Identify high-value use cases such as recruiting or onboarding before scaling AI further.
+Reviewing the top AI and ML trends reshaping the future can help leaders prioritize areas where AI will have the greatest impact.

 • Choose tools wisely: Select AI systems that integrate with existing HR tech and meet data-protection standards.
+Partnering with an experienced AI consulting company ensures that chosen solutions align with compliance and business goals.

 • Train HR teams: Equip staff with AI literacy, covering both technical and ethical use.

 • Monitor and audit regularly: Ensure fairness and compliance through ongoing audits.
+This approach mirrors the practices seen in generative AI for social impact organizations, where transparency and accountability are central.

 • Be transparent with employees: Clearly communicate how AI is used, what data is collected, and why.

-• Balance automation with empathy: Keep human oversight in sensitive processes like performance reviews and exits
+• Balance automation with empathy: Keep human oversight in sensitive processes like performance reviews and exits.

 A 90-Day Roadmap for AI Adoption